Basal cell carcinoma (incl. subtypes)

 - Chronic light-exposed skin areas (capillitium, face, neck, décolleté)

-- 80% of basal cell carcinomas occur in the head and neck region
+- 80% of basal cell carcinomas occur in the head and neck area

 - 70% of basal cell carcinomas occur on the face